 - Fee Guideline: Approximately $2,325 (will vary depending on elective modules selected)

 - Hamilton City Campus

 The Certificate in Adult and Tertiary Education (CATE) (Level 5) is designed for you if you are involved in adult education and training in the public or private sector.
-It provides you with the opportunity to apply the latest theories and practices related to adult teaching and learning in your work environment.
+Designed and structured to be completed part-time, it provides you with the opportunity to apply the latest theories and practices related to adult teaching and learning in your own teaching environment.

 If exiting the programme after successful completion of the 15 credit module, Introduction to Adult Learning, you will be awarded the Certificate in Adult Teaching.

 The CATE programme consists of five compulsory modules (including Introduction to Adult Learning) and two elective modules.
 There are 45 credits in total.
 All modules have both a theoretical and practical focus, as you apply the principles learned to your own situation.

 The modules are offered in a range of different formats – online, one week block courses, weekly sessions, and sessions during the day and in the evening.

 This module should be completed before enrolling in other CATE modules.
 Designed to prepare you for working with adults; this module is introductory, practical and emphasises the importance of planning, preparation and variety in teaching.
 It involves reflecting on and developing personal skills; and is both challenging and enjoyable.